-- 2. Homebuyer disclosure program: - a.
-Form of homebuyer disclosure should be appendix to SAP, including assessment and amortization schedule; - b.
-Developer/homebuilder to include in materials provided to potential homebuyers; and - c.
+- b.
+Homebuyer disclosure program - i.
+Form of homebuyer disclosure should be appendix to SAP, including assessment and amortization schedule; - ii.
+Developer/homebuilder to include in materials provided to potential homebuyers; and - iii.
 Only city can enforce homebuyer disclosure program.

 Practice Tip: Homebuyer disclosures should also include clarification that PID assessments are not property taxes, and certain individuals, such as disabled veterans or over 65 exceptions still must make assessment payments which typically appear on property tax statements.